Class timetable FAQs

 If a class is full, there are some things you can do, but there's no guarantee that you'll be placed into that class.

-Speak to other students in the course who might be able to swap with you.
-Please don't attend classes that are already full, as numbers in each class are limited due to health, safety and quality of teaching.
+Please don’t attend classes that are already full, as numbers in each class are limited due to health, safety and quality of teaching.

 First, check that you are correctly enrolled in that course.
 After you complete or change your enrolment via Enrolment Online, you need to wait 60 minutes before that course will display in myTimetable.